-Policy: E2 - New employment and Training space
+Policy: E2 New Employment and Training Space

 - a.
-Proposals for new employment sites within the Newquay town boundary, including livework units will be supported where they do not adversely impact on the landscape or on existing residential amenity. - b.
-Proposals to develop or improve educational or training facilities to deliver skills in high value growth industries within the parish will be supported. - c.
-All new non-residential development should provide adequate off-street parking in accordance with Cornwall Council's travel plan guidance. - d.
-All non-residential development approved and approved and built within the lifetime of the plan should be retained and will be subject to policy E1 above.
+Proposals for new employment sites within the Newquay town boundary, including live-work units will be supported where they do not adversely impact on the landscape or on existing residential amenity. - b.
+Proposals to develop or improve educational or training facilities to deliver skills in high value growth industries within the parish will be supported where they do not adversely impact on the landscape or on existing residential amenity.

+- c.
+All new non-residential development should provide adequate off-street parking in accordance with Cornwall Council's travel plan guidance.
+Consideration should be given to supporting non-motorised access by staff including connectivity to cycle ways, provision of secure cycle bays and shower facilities for employees. - d.
+All non-residential development approved and built within the lifetime of the Plan will be subject to Policy E1 above and should be retained unless another commercial use cannot be found, or it can be demonstrated that the existing use is no longer viable.